zby/LLMEasyTools/README.md

 offering a minimalist approach that doesn't get in your way.

 One of the key advantages of LLMEasyTools is its non-intrusive design.
-It doesn't take over the interaction with the OpenAI client, making it easier for developers to debug their code and optimize the communication with the LLM.
+It doesn't take over the interaction with the LLM client, making it easier for developers to debug their code and optimize the communication with the LLM.

 By integrating Pydantic, LLMEasyTools ensures robust data validation and schema generation.